-Those mental health professionals who took part in the conference and contributed to the book chose to violate the American Psychiatric Association’s “Goldwater rule,” which states that psychiatrists are not to give professional opinions on people whom they have not personally examined.
+Those mental health professionals who took part in the conference and contributed to the book chose to violate the American Psychiatric Association’s “Goldwater rule,” which states that for psychiatrists to give professional opinions on people whom they have not personally examined is unethical.

 A few months later in Europe, the use of psychiatric coercion against a political figure became an official reality in France, where the authorities are going after Marine Le Pen, the leader of the Rassemblement National party.
 In a shocking attack on free speech, a French court last month ordered the ‘far-right’ leader, who garnered 34% of the vote in the 2017 Presidential election, to submit to psychiatric evaluation.

 The court order is part of a larger investigation into ‘disturbing’ tweets which Le Pen sent out in December 2015, depicting graphic images of violent acts by the terrorist group ISIS or Daesh.
 This was in response to an accusation by a journalist that her party was no different from ISIS.
 The provocation came in the wake of the Paris terror attacks of November 2015, and Le Pen’s response was an angry rejection of the charge and a condemnation of terrorism.